Acupuncture and Chinese Medicine for Stress, Anxiety and Mental Health

 Acupuncture and Chinese medicine.

 High stress and anxiety are more common in our culture than you think.
-Many patients visit the Acupuncture and Chinese medicine clinic for other ailments such as digestive issues, headaches or period pain, yet also present with huge anxiety over social pressure.
-Smart phones with constant notifications, the need to ‘have it all’ financially and the adrenaline overdrive of trying to keep up with everyone else.
+Many patients visit the Acupuncture and Chinese medicine clinic for other ailments such as digestive issues, headaches or period pain, yet also present with huge anxiety over life.
+Smart phones with constant notifications about world events, social pressure, unhappy work environments, financial worries, health concerns, relationship troubles or life curve balls that just turn everything upside down.

 Stress and anxiety (1) can take it’s toll on your body in a number of ways: